Walking with your dog

 For more information on North Norfolk restrictions between Wells to Sea Palling (including specific area maps) go to www.north-norfolk.gov.uk/tasks/environmental-protection/where-you-can-and-cant-take-your-dog/ and for West Norfolk go to www.west-norfolk.gov.uk/info/20094/animals_and_pests/157/dog_issues

 In addition, please be a responsible dog owner:

 Obey rules for dog access.- Clean up after your dog and dispose of poo bags responsibly.

 Ensure your dog doesn't frighten people, especially children, or disturb wildlife or livestock.

 Never leave your dog in a hot car, even for a short period.

 Happy coastal walkies

-For advice from Timmy the terrier on walking your dog on the coast, this is taken from his article on page 3 of the 2011 Norfolk Coast Guardian.
+For advice from Timmy the terrier on walking your dog on the coast the following is taken from his article in an earlier edition of the Norfolk Coast Guardian

 - I love the Norfolk Coast.
 And most of all, I love running off my lead on its big, beautiful beaches.
 Unless my owner tells me otherwise, I just do what comes naturally.
 But lots of other people and wild birds use the beaches as well, so I need my owners help to make sure we can all share them.